Skip to content

 Can I fix a mortgage for a longer period?

-However, if you need to pay off your mortgage before the end of your fixed-rate period, you’re likely to face a hefty early repayment charge.
+But if you need to pay off your mortgage before the end of your fixed-rate period, you’re likely to face larger early repayment charges than with shorter-term fixed mortgages.

 Red door house